-The simple answer is no. It does not hurt.
-We’ve heard countless stories from patients who’ve been terrified from misconceptions and misunderstandings about chiropractic care, and only resorted to chiropractors when everyone else has seen can’t cure them.
+The simple answer is no. Chiropractic adjustments do not hurt and are completely safe when preformed by a docotr of chiropractic care.
+We’ve heard countless stories from patients who have been terrified from misconceptions and misunderstandings about chiropractic care.
+They have only resorted to chiropractors when everyone else they have seen can’t help them.

-Here we’ll dispel two of the reasons why people think chiropractic treatments hurt and explain exactly what happens.
+Here we’ll dispel two of the reasons why people think chiropractic adjustments hurt and explain exactly what happens.

 Spine cracking videos

-One misconception when people inexperience with chiropractic care is that it “sounds painful”, and that is perpetuated in part by the chiropractic adjustment videos that have gained millions of views on YouTube.
-And if your first encounter with chiropractors is through these videos, there’s a good chance you’ll be turned off from chiropractors.
-But adjustments aren’t painful, it just sounds like it is.
+One misconception when people have with chiropractic adjustments is that they “sounds painful”.
+That is, in part, due to the chiropractic adjustment videos that have gained millions of views on YouTube.
+If your first encounter with chiropractis adjustments is through these videos, there’s a good chance you’ll be turned off from chiropractors.
+But adjustments aren’t painful, they just sounds like they are.

-The popping sound originates in the synovial joint, a connection between two bones consisting of a cartilage lined cavity filled with fluid, of which many are in the spine.
-When the joints are forced apart, gasses are trapped in the joint forming gas cavities, properly called “synovial fluid cavitation”, or simply “cavitation”.
+The “popping” sound originates in the synovial joint, which is a connection between two bones consisting of a cartilage lined cavity filled with fluid.
+When the joints are forced apart, gasses are trapped in the joint forming gas cavities.

-During an adjustment, your chiropractor applies a thrust with a measured amount of force to release the gasses oxygen, nitrogen and carbon dioxide which rapidly escape from the joint with a cracking sound.
+During chiropractic adjustment, your chiropractor applies a thrust with a measured amount of force to release the gasses, oxygen, nitrogen and carbon dioxide, which rapidly escape from the joint with a “popping” sound.
 It’s totally normal to have cavitations, and they’re found in places other than the spine – the knuckles for example.
 Chiropractors focus on spinal cavitations because chiropractic medicine is rooted in the belief that optimal health would be achieved through a healthy spine.
-So, if you’re terrified by the cracking videos on Youtube, you don’t have to, because they don’t hurt.
+So, if you’re terrified by the cracking videos on Youtube, you don’t have to be, because chiropractic adjustments do not hurt.